Anjelina Belakovskaia: Chess career

 In July 1991, she came to the U.S. to play in the Chess World Open in Philadelphia.

 In 1993, she was awarded the FIDE Woman Grandmaster title (WGM).
 Belakovskaia won the New York Women's Chess Championship three times and played on the U.S. team in the Chess Olympiads in 1994, 1996, and 1998.

 In 1995, she won the first of her three US Women's Chess Championship titles, tying for first with Sharon Burtman.
 The next year, she won the title outright.
 In 1997, she took second place in the US Women's Championship.
 In 1999 she became champion for the third time.
 Her third tournament was won through her "superior grasp of the middle game."

 In 2000, Belakovskaia was Honored by Howard Golden - president of Brooklyn, City of New York - for superlative skills and outstanding achievement.

 In 2010, Belakovskaia started a chess program for children in Tucson, Arizona.
 She is also a member of the FIDE Chess in Schools commission.
 In 2013, she coordinated an all girls' chess tournament in Tucson during the month of April.

+In 2023, Belakovskaia won the Inaugural U.S. Chess Championship for Women 50+, and in 2023 and 2024, she led the U.S. Women’s 50+ Team to Silver and Bronze medals at the World Senior Team Chess Championships in Krakow and Prague, respectively.